 4. Oxford Saloon, Snohomish

-The Oxford Saloon in Snohomish is considered to be one of the most haunted places in Washington.
+The Oxford Saloon in Snohomish is considered to be one of the top haunted places in Washington state.

 It has been investigated by a number of different paranormal investigators and many of them have picked up some very clear examples of electronic voice phenomena.

 The saloon was built in 1900, but has been modified considerably over the years.
 It has seen more than its fair share of violence over the years – especially down in the basement and in the men’s card room.

 One of the most documented murders here is the death of a Policeman named Henry who was a regular at the saloon and who may even have worked as a bouncer on his days off.